ngosteven/sparta-test-glossary/README.md

 ### Hybrid
 It is an approach to Integration Testing which is a combination of Top Down and Bottom Up approaches.

-### Top Down

-Top-down integration testing is an integration testing technique used in order to simulate the behaviour of the lower-level modules that are not yet integrated.

-### Bottom up

-Bottom-up testing is an approach to integrated testing where the lowest level components are tested first, then used to facilitate the testing of higher level components.

 ### IEEE-829